Broadband Access Center Architecture

 Regional Distribution Unit

-The RDU is the primary server in the BAC provisioning system.
-You must install the RDU on a server running the Solaris operating system.
+The Regional Distribution Unit (RDU) is the primary server in the Cisco BAC provisioning system.
+It is installed on a server running the Solaris 10 operating system.

 The functions of the RDU include:

-•Generating configurations for devices and distributing them to DPEs for caching
+•Generating instructions for DPEs and distributing them to DPE servers for caching.

-•Synchronizing with DPEs to keep device configurations up to date
+•Cooperating with DPEs to keep them up to date.

 The RDU supports the addition of new technologies and services through an extensible architecture.